 Add wallpaper or fabric.
 Bring instant character to a room and totally transform it with wallpaper.
 To lend softness to a room, add fabric.
-A new rug, and even a pretty little tea towel, can bring a dash of style to your kitchen.
+A new rug, easy window treatment, and even a pretty little tea towel, can bring a dash of style to your kitchen.

 Display a collection.
 This can be as simple as hanging a collection of plates, a grouping of favorite black and white prints, colorful teapots, or cookbooks.
 The options are almost limitless.
 Hang art.
 But make sure it is large enough to be a focal point in the room, or, group a number of smaller items into one display.
 Experiment with placement by taping paper templates on the wall.
 Go for pops of color.
 Accessories such as canisters, serving bowls, and vases can break up monochromatic kitchens.